fbpx

 The Cannes Audience

-Of course, one of the most notorious elements of the Cannes Film Festival is of course the audience, who are known for being one of the most passionate — and vocal — audiences in the world.
+The Cannes audience is one of the most notorious for being one of the most passionate — and vocal — audiences in the world.

 When the Cannes audience loves a film, they’ll sometimes offer up a 15 or even 20 minute standing ovation, showering the film with love and acclaim.
 Currently, the record for the longest standing ovation at Cannes is held by Guillermo Del Toro’s 2006 film Pan’s Labyrinth, which clocked in at a whopping 22 minutes.
 That’s literally the run time of an episode of Friends!